Category: Germany

 • What was Saint Hildegard the Patron Saint of?
 Culinary arts?
 Creativity?

 Dearest St. Hildegard, let thy gracious prayer be for this: that in all things, we serve God in bringing souls, including our own, to Him, and delightfully so.
 Let righteousness enfold hearts moving in and moved by the arts.
 Let thanks be our joyous cry, our victory shout, our honoring trumpet blast, with gratitude that our Creator gave us the sensibility to know and love Him; that He let us love as He loves, forgive as He forgives; and leads us to be as perfect in purity as He is.
 Actualize all our divinely-granted potential, St. Hildegard, for the chief end of uniting as the flock of our Good Shepherd, wisely using every gift He has given us.
-Thanks.
-AMEN
+Amen.

 Who is the patron saint of creativity?
+Watch the film and decide.

 • September 17th is the Feast Day of St. Hildegard of Bingen